 All cards picked up in-restaurant or created online - must be registered at chipotle.com/chiptopia in order for you to be able to claim any earned rewards.

 You can either pick up a rewards card at Chipotle, or you can create a digital rewards card by signing up online.
 If you have a physical card, you will also get a digital version of it once you register, but if you start with a digital card, you will be unable to get a physical card that can be associated with your unique member number (so if you want to impress your friends with your Chiptopia card, be sure to pick up the physical card first).

 Yes, you can either log into your account at chipotle.com/chiptopia to access the digital version of your card, or the cashier can look up your account using your mobile phone number.
-But you cannot redeem rewards unless you have your physical card or digital card.

 If you received a physical card first, the answer is yes.
 You can use whichever you like because they are both associated with the same member number.
 However, if you signed up for a digital card first, instead of picking up and registering a physical card from the restaurant, you will only be able to use the digital version.